-This Homemade Peppermint Bark recipe is easy, delicious, and it only requires 4 ingredients!
+This Homemade Peppermint Bark recipe is easy and delicious, and it only requires 4 ingredients!
 This old-fashioned Christmas treat is always a hit!

 Easy Peppermint Bark Recipe

-This peppermint bark recipe starts with a base of rich, dark, semisweet chocolate, which is then topped with layer of peppermint-flavored white chocolate.
-Chopped up bits of candy canes are scattered over the top to make this holiday classic!
+This peppermint bark recipe starts with a base of rich, dark, semi-sweet chocolate, which is then topped with a layer of peppermint-flavored white chocolate.
+Finally, chopped-up bits of candy cane are scattered over the top to make this holiday classic!

-If you’re giving this for a gift, I recommend buying a festive tin or maybe pairing it with hot cocoa mix.
-Or, you can make a few other classic Christmas candies too and make gift boxes full of treats like Peppermint Oreo Balls, Crock Pot Candy, Cream Cheese Mints, and Christmas Crack.
+If youโre giving this as a gift, I recommend buying a festive tin or maybe pairing it with hot cocoa mix.
+Or, you can make a few other classic Christmas candies too and create gift boxes full of treats like Peppermint Oreo Balls, Crock Pot Candy, Cream Cheese Mints, and Christmas Crack.

-If you want to make a treat for kiddos who aren’t big fans of peppermint, you can skip the peppermint extract (or use vanilla, almond, or orange extract instead) and use sprinkles or holiday-colored M&Ms instead.
-You can also tint the white chocolate layer with a bit of red or green food coloring.
+If you want to make a treat for kiddos who arenโt big fans of peppermint, you can skip the peppermint extract (or use vanilla, almond, or orange extract instead) and use sprinkles or holiday-colored M&Ms in place of the candy canes.
+You can also tint the white chocolate layer with a bit of red or green food coloring for extra festive flair.
+(Looking for more peppermint recipes?
+These Chocolate Mint Crinkle Cookies are a hit too!)

 How to Make Old-Fashioned Peppermint Bark

-- Make the chocolate layer – Place the semisweet chocolate chips in a medium bowl and microwave in 30 second increments, stirring after each one.
+- Make the chocolate layer: Place the semisweet chocolate chips in a medium bowl and microwave in 30-second increments until smooth, stirring in between.
 Once the chocolate is completely melted and smooth, spread it into a 9×13-inch rectangle on a piece of parchment paper.
 Refrigerate for at least 15 minutes to set.

-- Make the white chocolate layer – Place the white chocolate chips in another medium bowl and microwave in 30 second increments, stirring after each one.
-Add the peppermint extract and stir until smooth.
-Spread the white chocolate over the top of the chocolate layer.
+- Make the white chocolate layer: Place the white chocolate chips in a second medium bowl, and microwave in 30-second increments, stirring in between.
+Stir in the peppermint extract.
+Then, spread the white chocolate layer over the top of the chocolate layer.

 How to Store Peppermint Bark

-Peppermint bark will last at room temperature for about 2 weeks.
-I don’t recommend storing it in the refrigerator long-term, because the moisture from the fridge can make the peppermint candies sticky.
+Peppermint bark will stay fresh in an airtight container at room temperature for about 2 weeks.
+I donโt recommend storing it in the refrigerator long-term, because the moisture from the fridge can make the peppermint candies sticky.

-You can break the peppermint bark apart with your hands, using the edges of the parchment paper to grip the bark so you’re not touching it with your fingers.
-You can also use a sharp chef’s knife for cleaner, more evenly-sized pieces.
+You can break the peppermint bark apart with your hands, using the edges of the parchment paper to grip the bark so youโre not touching it with your fingers.
+You can also use a sharp chefโs knife for cleaner-cut, more evenly-sized pieces.

 Peppermint bark should only be refrigerated to set it.
 If it spends too long in the fridge, the quality degrades.
 Keep it in a cool place on the counter instead!

-I don’t recommend it, for the same reason peppermint bark shouldn’t be kept in the refrigerator.
-If you don’t care about the peppermint candies getting sticky, you can place it in a freezer bag and freeze for up to 2 months.
-Let it thaw on the countertop when you’re ready to eat.
+I donโt recommend it, for the same reason peppermint bark shouldnโt be kept in the refrigerator.
+If you donโt care about the peppermint candies getting sticky, you can place them in a freezer bag and freeze for up to 2 months.
+Let the pieces thaw on the countertop when youโre ready to eat.

 Peppermint Bark